Croxton Play of the Sacrament: Summary

 Coll and Brundich now enter.
 It is revealed that Brundich is a corrupt man, who makes his patients ill again to get the most money possible out of them.
 Coll tells Brundich of Jonathas’ troubles, and Brundich proceeds to attempt to treat him.
 Jonathas refuses this treatment, and tells Brundich to leave.

 Jonathas has his men remove the host and toss it in the bubbling oil.
 The oil then turns to blood, and overflows.
 They then toss the host in a hot oven, where it begins to ooze blood and then eventually explode.
-After the explosion, an image of Christ appears to the men.
+After the explosion, an Image of Jesus Christ appears to the men.

 Christ asks the Jewish men why they despise him so much.
 He proceeds to blame them for the desecration of his body both presently and in the past.
 Still, he says that he will forgive them.
 The men repent their sins, and Christ heals Jonathas’ arm when he dips it in the cauldron.

 Upon confessing his sins to the Bishop, Jonathas brings the Bishop back to the image of Christ.
-The Bishop converts the image back into bread, and goes back to the church.
+The Bishop converts the image back into the Blessed Sacrament, and carried the Host back to the Cathedral.
 Aristorius confesses his sins, and asks forgiveness from the Bishop.

 At the end of the play, all of the men attend a sermon at the church.
-The Jewish men convert, and proclaim belief in the Father, the Son, and the Holy Ghost.
-The Bishop then asks for God's blessing, and says in Latin “Te Deum Laudamus” (we praise you, God) which ends the play.
+The Jewish men convert, and proclaim belief in the Holy Trinity.The Bishop then asks for God's blessing, and chant in Ecclesiastical Latin, “Te Deum Laudamus” (We Praise Thee, O God) which ends the play.